aio-libs/aiosmtpd/README.rst

 With the introduction of the
-`asyncio <https://docs.python.org/3/library/asyncio.html>`__ module in Python 3.4, a much better way of doing asynchronous IO is now available.
+`asyncio <https://docs.python.org/3/library/asyncio.html>`__ module in Python 3.4, a much better way of doing asynchronous I/O is now available.
 It seems obvious that an asyncio-based version of the SMTP and related protocols are needed for Python 3.
 This project brings together several highly experienced Python developers collaborating on this reimplementation.